 The earliest remains of the site date back 2,500 years from the time of the Zapotec.
 In fact, Copalita was the first Zapotec archaeological site found in the Huatulco area, and the only site ever built by the ocean on Mexico’s Pacific coast.
-Throughout its history, during its habitation (between about 500 BC up to the 16th century) the site has been occupied by a number of different groups including the Mixtec, Aztecs as well as the Zapotecs.
+Throughout its history, during its habitation (between about 500 BC to the 16th century) the site has been occupied by a number of different groups including the Mixtec, Aztecs as well as the Zapotecs.
 It flourished between the 10th and 14th centuries and was probably the largest city on the Oaxaca coast.

-The people of Copalita lived by hunting, gathering and fishing, but also by the manufacture of baskets, nets, weights and floats, both for their own use and to trade.
-Due to the high acidity of the soil, agriculture was limited, but it did provide a limited amount of products for local consumption, a factor which probably limited the size of the population, which amounted to 2,000 people.
-Evidence suggests that disease - believed to have been syphilis - struck the population of the coastal region in the 1520 – 30, which may have caused the population to flee the area.
+The people of Copalita lived by hunting, gathering, and fishing, but also by the manufacture of baskets, nets, weights, and floats, both for their own use and to trade.
+Due to the high acidity of the soil, agriculture was limited, but it did provide a limited amount of products for local consumption, a factor that probably limited the size of the population, which amounted to 2,000 people.
+Evidence suggests that disease - believed to have been syphilis - struck the population of the coastal region in 1520 – 30, which may have caused the population to flee the area.
 The engineering and architecture of the excavated structures show an advanced knowledge of construction techniques.
-The builders, engravers and painters adopted architectural styles and patterns from other regions, including Teotihuacan, but they also employed methods unique to Copalita, employing systems adapted to the site’s flat areas, as well as the surrounding hills and swampy marshes, creating structures that survived frequent flooding and severe storms.
+The builders, engravers, and painters adopted architectural styles and patterns from other regions, including Teotihuacan, but they also employed methods unique to Copalita, employing systems adapted to the site’s flat areas, as well as the surrounding hills and swampy marshes, creating structures that survived frequent flooding and severe storms.

 As part of the area was wetlands and prone to flooding, a method of construction was needed to allow for this.
 This incorporated a foundation of round river stones which would then be covered with flat stones upon which the building would be constructed.